Swimming Pool Establishments

-> - Routine bacteriological sampling conducted at least twice a month - Bismarck Environmental Health staff collect pool samples once during the first half of the month (1st through the 15th).
-It is the pool operators responsibility to submit pool samples the once during the second half of the month (16th through the 29th).
-Bismarck’s water lab hours and holiday weeks
+- Routine bacteriological sampling conducted at least twice a month - Bismarck Environmental Health staff collect pool samples once during the first half of the month (1st through the 15th).
+It is the pool operators responsibility to submit pool samples once during the second half of the month (16th through the 29th).

 - Swimming pool water must have sufficient clarity at all times so that the main drain or drains located at the deep end of the pool are clearly visible from the pool deck.

-- Pool operators must keep a daily record of operation of the recirculation system, chemical additions, pH and chlorine residuals, and bathing load.
-Chlorine and pH testing must be performed and recorded at least three times daily (once a day for condominium/apartment pools due to the limited usage).
+- Pool operators must keep a daily record of operation of the recirculation system, chemical additions, pH and chlorine residuals and bathing load.
+Chlorine and pH testing must be performed and recorded at least three times daily (once a day for condominium/apartment pools due to the limited space).
 Fecal, vomit and blood contamination incidents shall be documented in the daily record.